 If you’re reading this, then you probably would be wondering what are the causes of chest wall pain or as normally said rib cage pain?
 Truth is there can be many causes of rib cartilage injuries such as rib cartilage dislocation.

 Popped Rib cartilage can be caused by either one or more of the following

-- Injuries which occur while indulging in sport activities.
+- Injuries which occur while indulging in sports activities.

 - Fall – falling flat on the chest is considered a blunt force and can cause an anterior(front) injury.

 - Pregnancy – not caused by a baby in the tummy, but due to hormonal changes and other factors.

 The above are some of the reasons why someone could pop a rib cartilage.
 Although rib injuries could happen to anyone, older people, smokers, and athletes are at more risk of rib cartilage tear and injuries.

 Warning: If you experienced any one of the above, it’s advised to go see your doctor for proper examination.

 Apart from the usual rib pain such as costal cartilage pain and sharp pain by ribs which is associated with rib injuries, there are other symptoms such as:

 - Difficulty while breathing, abnormal breathing